MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/account-scoped-queries.md

 ---
 title: Organization and project scope queries
-titleSuffix: VSTS
+titleSuffix: Azure DevOps
-description: How to guide to query the OData Analytics service for an organization or at the project-level in Visual Studio Team Services ms.prod: devops ms.technology: devops-analytics ms.date: 11/13/2017
+description: How to guide to query the OData Analytics service for an organization or at the project-level in Azure DevOps ms.prod: devops ms.technology: devops-analytics ms.date: 11/13/2017